darktable-org/dtdocs/content/module-reference/utility-modules/shared/copy-paste.md

 : If you wish to include these modules use _selective copy_ and _selective paste_.

 selective copy (`ctrl+shift+c`)
 : Copy parts of the history stack from the selected image.
-A dialog appears, from which you will be able to select which history stack items you want to copy.
+A dialog appears, from which you can select which history stack items you want to copy.

 : For any module, you may also choose to "reset" that module's parameters -- this will cause the module to be copied but with all controls set to their initial (default) state (as if you had clicked the module reset button).
 Double-click a history item to copy only that item and immediately close the dialog.